AUAP/AP2018/class10/class10.md

 ![image4](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Diagram_for_the_computation_of_Bernoulli_numbers.jpg/1600px-Diagram_for_the_computation_of_Bernoulli_numbers.jpg)

 Bernoulli number ‘algorithm’, Ada Lovelace, 1843 (One of the world first algorithms), [details here](http://www.fourmilab.ch/babbage/sketch.html)
-" I want to put in Bernoulli’s numbers to show an implicit func?on can be worked out by the engine without human head &hands first.
-Give me the necessary formulae." by Ada Lovelace
+"I want to put something about Bernoulli’s numbers, in one of my Notes, as an example of how the implicit function may be worked out by the engine without human head &hands first.
+Give me the necessary formulae."
+(Lovelace Papers, Bodleian Library, Oxford University, 42, folio 12 (6 Feb 1841).
+As quoted and cited in Dorothy Stein (ed.), 'This First Child of Mine', Ada: A Life and a Legacy (1985), 106-107.)

 From Ed Finn: